 Dhaulagiri base camp trek or around Dhaulagiri trek cost we offer you Tourist Standard accommodation in Kathmandu and tourist standard accommodation in Pokhara Fewa lakeside and of course the trip price will vary according to group size.
-Taking flights to and from Pokhara saves your time and riding bus reduces the trip expenses.
-For the deluxe and luxury trekking tour plan, we add Kathmandu – Pokhara – Kathmandu round trip airfare, 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and 2-star hotel standard accommodation in Pokhara (BB plan) with attached bathroom while on trekking on possible places, so let us know.
+Taking flights to and from Pokhara saves your time and riding the bus reduces the trip expenses.
+For the deluxe and luxury trekking tour plan, we add Kathmandu – Pokhara – Kathmandu round trip airfare, 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN), and 2-star hotel standard accommodation in Pokhara (BB plan) with attached bathroom while on trekking on possible places, so let us know.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.

 Dhaulagiri Trek Cost Include:

 - Kathmandu International airport transfer